 - You always need to be on the ball.
 You must never forget to call a potential client, or – God forbid – miss a meeting.
 At first, freelancers tend to take all the work they can get on, so sometimes they can end up working for as many as 13 hours per day.

 - Having a good organisation system, like an Excel spreadsheet, or a Google Calendar, can really save your bacon.

 6: Create your own desktop

-This one is all about you setting a place just for work.
-This can be at home, in your garage, or even a café or a bar that you enjoy to go to.
+- This one is all about you setting a place just for work.
+This can be at home, in your garage, or even in a café or a bar that you enjoy going to.
 As long as it’s a space where you can work every day, at almost any time, it’ll be fine.
-This isn’t just for convenience sake – it has some psychological basis.
+This isn’t just for convenience’s sake – it has some psychological basis.
 When you go to your “office” you will instantly switch to work mode, making it easier to focus.

 7: Cover all your bases